+Shine and sparkle are like the punch line in jewelry design.
 Polished Jewelry is gorgeous, but it's very brightness can make you miss the point.

-This Santa Barbara Jeweler loved Johnny Carson, yet I see that he needed Ed Mc Mahan as his straight man to make his punch lines sparkle.
+My husband and I loved Johnny Carson, yet I see that he needed Ed Mc Mahan as his straight man to make his punch lines sparkle.

-Your ring design might need a texture like matte finish as it's straight man, to set off it's sparkle, diamonds or design details.
+Your ring design might need a texture like matte finish as its straight man, to set off it's sparkle, diamonds or design details.

 Shine "Pushes" - Matte "Pulls"